benmvp/slides/2022/connecttech/webdev.md

 NOTES:

-- Back then, to make a "pod" with rounded corners...
+- Well, back then, to make a "pod" with rounded corners...
   - I would cut it up into a 3x3 grid
 - The corners would be the round corner images exported from Photoshop or equivalent
   - `blue-top-left-5px.gif`, `gray-bottom-right-5px.gif`, etc
   - The web didn't support rounded corners
   - So we had to resort to images
+  - Yes, actual images to create rounded corners
 - And what HTML element did we use to build this?

 /////